markmi/acpphint/README.md

 acpphint_example_data/LICENSE.md (None for the example data) other_src_used/LICENSE.md (OpenBSD-vintage-ISC source)
 ```
-Overall, each `acpphint\*-NAME` program is licensed as GPLv2 (not earlier, not
+Overall, each `acpphint*-NAME` program is licensed as GPLv2 (not earlier, not
 later).
-But building the `acpphint related code does build some
+But building the `acpphint` related code does build some
-OpenBSD-vintage-ISC licensed source files, those under `other_src_used/ instead
+OpenBSD-vintage-ISC licensed source files, those under `other_src_used/` instead
-of under `acpphint_src/.
+of under `acpphint_src/`.
 Some resulting object files are linked into the
 acpphint\*-NAME related programs (GPLv2 programs).

 See the `acpphint_src/LICENSE.md` for the GPLv2 license text that applies to the